Skip to main content

 Can I use this calculator for Rybelsus (oral semaglutide)?

 Rybelsus is oral semaglutide at lower daily doses (3–14 mg); trials showed less mean weight loss than injectable Wegovy (2.4 mg weekly).
-This calculator is calibrated for Ozempic, Wegovy, Mounjaro, and Zepbound—injectable formulations.
-Rybelsus results would likely be more conservative; use Wegovy or Ozempic as a rough proxy and expect longer timelines.
-Consult your provider for Rybelsus-specific expectations.
+This tool is built for injectable Ozempic, Wegovy, Mounjaro, and Zepbound.
+For Rybelsus, Wegovy is a rough proxy at best; expect a longer timeline.
+Ask your prescriber what to expect on oral semaglutide.

 What happens to my weight if I stop GLP-1 medication?